 Each model that you run with the Neural Networks feature will be based off of the data in a single dataset.
 Before we train our model we want to make sure that two things are true of our dataset:

 - All of the files that we'd like to use are in a Completed state.

-- There are enough instances of each class in the dataset for the model to be able to learn them (at least 100).
-V7 will provide a warning before model training starts if any classes are under-represented and unlikely to perform.
+- There are enough instances (at least 100) of each class in the dataset for the model to be able to learn them, spread over at least 10 files.

 If you've got a dataset full of completed items with well-represented classes throughout, then you're ready to start training!